 Cronos Group, one of Canada’s largest medical marijuana companies, began trading last Tuesday on the Nasdaq.

 This marks the first time ever a pot company’s stock is as easy to buy as Coca-Cola, GE or Apple.
+It is an industry that is growing quickly, especially thanks to it being a rumoured potential cancer treatment (find out more about that here).

 “We’re the only pure-play marijuana company” on a U.S. exchange, says Cronos CEO Mike Gorenstein in a CNN report.